Associated Recording Studios: Additional services

 In addition to providing the recording space and equipment, Associated provided engineers and, if requested, hired studio musicians, many of which were enormously talented.
 It maintained a large assortment of standard and exotic instruments – from penny whistles to Hammond organs, and its engineers were always willing to experiment with new recording techniques to get that new sound many artists were looking for.

 Closure

 The 1970s and 1980s brought major changes to the recording industry which impacted Associated business.
-During this time, recording technology was changing and developing quickly, and more and more recording artists began writing their own material, cutting the roll of independent songwriters.
+During this time, recording technology was changing and developing quickly, and more and more recording artists began writing their own material, cutting the role of independent songwriters.
 Ultimately, these factors led the Associated's owners to shut down as they neared retirement age.